 The department’s research specializes on measuring small movements of the earth surface with the help of SAR interferometry.
 The focus of interest is metropolitan areas, volcanoes, earthquake regions and glaciers.

-In addition to relative interferometric measurements, the team has developed a new methodology for absolute geodetic SAR measurements.
+In addition to relative interferometric measurements, the department has developed a new methodology for absolute geodetic SAR measurements.
 Imaging geodesy yields absolute measurements comparable with those from GNSS.

 And finally, the department is investigating Moving Target Indication (MTI) and Along-Track Interferometry (ATI).
 These technologies make it possible to measure vehicle speed and surface water flow from space.